enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 version of your domain.
 Since this is an alias, it should appear in the dropdown list.

 Next, choose the `Geolocation` routing policy.
 Route 53 responds to queries based on the locations from which DNS queries originate.
-We recommend that you create a `Default` location resource record set.
+Remember to  create a `Default` location resource record set.
 Turn on both `Evaluate Target Health` and `Associate with Health Check` then select the `ireland-api` health check you created previously.
 ![Route53](../images/03-dns-05.png)

 Create one more CNAME record with `api-sg` Alias with the same step.
-Choose the location with `Singapore` instead of `Default`.
+Choose the location with `Singapore`.
 ![Route53](../images/03-dns-06.png)

 With the DNS configured, you should now be able to visit the `api.` prefix of